prototypeanugrah/Enhanced-3D-Reconstruction-in-Colonoscopy-Using-Monocular-Depth-and-Pose-Estimation/README.md

-# 3D Depth Estimation for Colonoscopy Procedures
+# 3D Depth Estimation and Pose Estimation for Colonoscopy Procedures

 ## Project Overview

-This project focuses on applying depth estimation techniques to colonoscopy videos using synthetic and real patient data.
+This project focuses on applying depth estimation, pose estimation and 3D reconstruction techniques to colonoscopy videos using synthetic and real patient data.
 It leverages the DepthAnythingV2 model to generate depth maps for each frame, providing valuable insights into the spatial structure of the colon during endoscopic procedures.
+The system also includes pose estimation capabilities to enable 3D reconstruction of the colon from consecutive frames.

 ## Dataset

-1. **Synthetic Colon Dataset (SimCol3D)**:
+**Synthetic Colon Dataset (SimCol3D)**:
    - Simulated colonoscopy data derived from real human CT scans
    - Includes three different anatomies with randomly generated trajectories
    - Provides RGB renderings, camera intrinsics, ground truth depths, and ground truth poses
    - Contains over 37,000 labeled images

-2. **C3VD Dataset**:
-   - Real colonoscopy data from the EndoMapper dataset
-   - Licensed under CC BY-NC-SA 4.0

 ## Features

 - Video processing: Processes frames from synthetic and real colonoscopy videos
 - Depth estimation: Applies the DepthAnythingV2 model for accurate depth map generation
+- Pose estimation: Estimates camera pose between consecutive frames using a modified ResNet-18 architecture
+- 3D Reconstruction: Combines depth maps and pose estimates to create 3D models of the colon
 - Visualization: Converts depth maps to heatmaps and creates overlay videos
 - Dataset splitting: Automatically splits datasets into train, validation, and test sets
 - Training: Supports fine-tuning of DepthAnythingV2 using PyTorch Lightning
-- Evaluation: Includes comprehensive metrics for depth estimation performance
+- Evaluation: Includes comprehensive metrics for depth estimation and pose estimation performance
 - Point Cloud Generation: Converts depth maps to 3D point clouds for visualization

 ## Installation